Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 [Thompson's Lane, Cambridge, CB5 8AQ](https://maps.app.goo.gl/YY3fvEteN4ruwCtw9)

 Check in from 16.00 on the day of arrival at the Porters’ Lodge and check out by 10.00 on the day of departure.
+Duty Porter telephone extension: 62824.
+If the Porter’s desk is not manned, then call the Central Site Porter’s Lodge on 01223 332500.

+There is no smoking allowed inside or outside at Wyng Gardens.

+If you require luggage storage, please contact the Porter.

 _Buses_